UK, France and Ukraine agree to work on ceasefire plan for Russia's war in Ukraine

 “If we don’t increase our effort fast enough and let the aggressor dictate its conditions, we won’t end up well,” he said.

-Macron, who said it was legitimate for the U.S. to shift its focus to dealing with China and Asia, also called for more defense spending as he called for unity among his neighbors.
+Macron, who said it was legitimate for the U.S. to shift its focus to dealing with China and Asia, also called for more defense spending as he called for unity.

 “We should have woken up earlier,” Macron said.
 “I’ve been saying for years that we need a more sovereign, more united, more independent Europe.”